-Prerequisite: A minimum ACT Math score of 23 or appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a C or higher (S if taken as pass/fail) MTH 112.
+Prerequisite: Appropriate mathematics placement score.
+An alternative to this is that the student should successfully pass with a C or higher in MTH 112.
 This course includes the study of trigonometric (circular functions) inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
 Additional topics may include conic sections, sequences, and using matrices to solve linear systems.
 Code A

-MTH 115 Precalculus Algebra & Trigonometry: 4 credits
+MTH 115 Pre-calculus Algebra & Trigonometry: 4 credits

-Prerequisite: A minimum ACT Math score of 21 or appropriate mathematics placement score is required.
+Prerequisite: Appropriate mathematics placement score is required.
 An alternative to this is that the student should successfully pass MTH 100 with a C or higher and receive permission from the department chairperson.

-This course is a one semester combination of Precalculus Algebra and Precalculus Trigonometry intended for superior students.
+This course is a one semester combination of Pre-calculus Algebra and Pre-calculus Trigonometry intended for superior students.
 The course covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binominal theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.